Autumn-Denny/autumn-denny.github.io/index.md

 # Registration

-Please make sure you register here ahead of time: https://forms.gle/YCMLGjV6SXaMV6Qe6.
-We will be sending prepatory information to attendees in the weeks leading up to the hackathon.
+Please make sure you [register here](https://forms.gle/YCMLGjV6SXaMV6Qe6) ahead of time.
+We will be sending preparatory information to attendees in the weeks leading up to the hackathon.

 # Schedule